piashcse/ktor-E-Commerce/README.md

 MVC (Model - View - Controller)

 ## Built With 🛠
 - [Ktor](https://ktor.io/docs/welcome.html) - Ktor is a framework to easily build connected applications – web applications, HTTP services, mobile and browser applications.
-Modern connected applications need to be asynchronous to provide the best experience to users, and Kotlin coroutines provide awesome facilities to do it in an easy and straightforward way.
+Modern connected applications need to be asynchronous to provide the best experience to users, and Kotlin Coroutines provide awesome facilities to do it in an easy and straightforward way.
 - [Exposed](https://github.com/JetBrains/Exposed) - Exposed is a lightweight SQL library on top of JDBC driver for Kotlin language.
 Exposed has two flavors of database access: typesafe SQL wrapping DSL and lightweight Data Access Objects (DAO).
-- [PostgreSQL](https://www.postgresql.org/) - PostgreSQL is a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.
+- [PostgreSQL](https://www.postgresql.org/) - PostgreSQL is a powerful, open-source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.
 - [Kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) - A multiplatform Kotlin library for working with date and time.
 - [Bcrypt](https://github.com/patrickfav/bcrypt) - A Java standalone implementation of the bcrypt password hash function.
 Based on the Blowfish cipher it is the default password hash algorithm for OpenBSD and other systems including some Linux distributions.
 - [Apache Commons Email](https://github.com/apache/commons-email) - Apache Commons Email aims to provide an API for sending email.
 It is built on top of the JavaMail API, which it aims to simplify.